talyz/dc-card-maker-script/README.md

 A note on `cdi4dc` and `cdirip`
 -------------------------------

 `cdi4dc` and `cdirip` usually don't come in distribution repositories and you likely need to build them from sources.
-Grab the [sources for `cdi4dc`](https://github.com/Kazade/img4dc) and [sources for `cdirip`](https://github.com/jozip/cdirip), compile them, and place the compiled binaries in the tools directory.
-If you already have these programs on your system you can either add a symlink to them in the `tools/` directory or edit the script to remove the `./tools/cdi4dc` and `./tools/cdirip` checks at the beginning and then use the system copies of `cdi4dc` and `cdirip` towards the end of the script.
+Grab the [sources for `cdi4dc`](https://github.com/Kazade/img4dc) and [sources for `cdirip`](https://github.com/jozip/cdirip), compile them, and either install them globally or place the compiled binaries in the `tools/` directory.

 Usage